 - Hee Haw had Cletus Biggs of "'Biggs, Shy & Stir', Kornfield Kounty's most honorable law firm".

 - M*A*S*H. In "Major Ego," Margaret's continued legal battle of her divorce from Donald Penobscott comes in the form of a letter from the law firm of Whitehurst, Blinn, Blinn, and Whitehurst.

 - The original version of The Planets Funniest Animals parodied this in one episode, when segment featured a fake informercial, for a law firm, aimed at pets: the Law Firm of Charles, Nelson, and Reilly.

 - 30 Rock: Tracy hires a lawyer from Dewey, Cheatum and Livingson.

-- In season 2 of The Wire, a prank involving a paternity lawsuit involves a telephone call from "Shyster, Shyster & Shyster"
+- Maui does a prank on Ziggy Sobotka involving a "paternity lawsuit" and a telephone call across the room from "Shyster, Shyster & Shyster".

 - Private Eye often refers to Messrs Sue, Grabbit & Runne.

 - Also, the New York-based Shyster, Shyster & Kruk has been mentioned at least once.